 There are 17 full-time faculty in the Civil and Environmental Engineering Department.
 They have a broad spectrum of experience in industry and government, and most are professionally registered.
 The department has developed a strong research base that is currently funded at about $1 million per year.

-Areas of instruction include engineering mechanics, hydraulics, environmental engineering, soil mechanics, structures, aircraft structures, structural composites, transportation, and water resources.
+Areas of instruction include engineering mechanics, hydraulics, environmental engineering, soil mechanics, structures, structural composites, transportation, and water resources.
 Most department research is associated with one or more of these areas plus applications for engineering computer modeling.

 Department research varies with many projects related to water resources--quality, remote sensing, distribution systems, and as part of environmental hazardous waste studies.
 In the geotechnical area, the department has several active research grants for exploring soil mechanics, earthquake liquefaction, and geologic modeling.
-Faculty expertise encompasses structures (including aircraft structures), structural mechanics (including advanced composite materials), applications of computer graphics to structural analysis, and improvement of optimization techniques.
+Faculty expertise encompasses structures, structural mechanics (including advanced composite materials), applications of computer graphics to structural analysis, and improvement of optimization techniques.
 In recent years there has been a significant increase in the amount of transportation engineering research in the department, much of which is associated with the Utah Department of Transportation.

 "We strive to prepare world-class civil engineers and leaders who are committed to the gospel of Jesus Christ."